Birthday Box Ideas

 First, prepare labels for the boxes with “Birthday Girl” or “Birthday Boy” if your items are gender specific.
 I let the girls put stickers on the labels for fun.

-They put the sticky labels on the boxes while I used chalk to make a semi-circle in the driveway of numbers and labels of the things that went in each box.
+They put the sticky labels on the birthday boxes while I used chalk to make a semi-circle in the driveway of numbers and labels of the things that went in each box.
 The numbers helped them practice completing steps in order while the labels served as meaningful environmental print.
-They were also able to help me set out the items before filling.
+They were also able to help me set out the items before filling the birthday boxes.

 The fun part was watching them go around the semi-circle and fill them up!
 Baby sister got to eat a snack in the wagon and watch.
 She was surprisingly ok with that!

-They are all ready to be delivered to our food pantry!
-Their smiles say it all.
+They are all ready to be delivered to our local food pantry!
+The girls’ smiles say it all.
 A golden crown could never shine as bright as the love overflowing from a heart of gold!

 Amy is a former reading and third grade teacher as well as a mother to three little girls with big personalities.
 She believes joy can always be found in playing, learning, and ice cream.